epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/_index.md

 ### Further quality checking the data

 If using a reference-free method to estimate Omega (matrix of cell composition estimates), examine OutlierScreening plots generated by this function to ensure no extreme outliers are being generated.
-If you see extreme outliers driving the number of cell types, reduce Kchoose value by 1 using the argument KchooseManual, re-run the function preprocessingofData, and re-examine outlier plots.
-Reduce KchooseManual until extreme outliers are gone.
+If you see extreme outliers driving the number of cell types, reduce `Kchoose` value by 1 using the argument `KchooseManual`, re-run the function `preprocessingofData`, and re-examine outlier plots.
+Reduce `KchooseManual` until extreme outliers are gone.
 This function will also generate figures (PDFs/PNGs) of associations between top PCs and indicators of batch before and after ComBat (if an indicator for batch was included in the dataset).

 ### Looking at cell composition distribution